Quick start

 There are multiple demos (WebPack, RequireJS, CLI, ...) that you can clone and refer to (2 of them are actually used to update the GitHub demo pages and are updated frequently).
 So to get you started, you can clone the [aurelia-slickgrid-demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repo.

-The last step is really to explore all the pages that are available in this Wiki, all the documentation will be place in here and so you should visit it often.
+The last step is really to explore all the pages that are available in the documentation, everything you need to use the library should be available in here and so you should visit it often.
 For example a good starter is to look at the following

-• for all the Grid Options, take a look at Wiki - Grid Options
+* for all the `Grid Options`, take a look at all the [Grid Options](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/interfaces/gridOption.interface.ts) interface.

-• ... and much more, just explorer the Wikis through the sidebar index (on your right)
+* ... and much more, just explorer all the Documentations available

-• it gets updated very frequently, we usually mention any new/updated wikis in any new version release
+* it gets updated very frequently, we usually mention any new/updated documentation in any new version release

-The best way to get started is to clone the Aurelia-Slickgrid-demos, it has multiple examples and it is also updated frequently since it is used for the GitHub Bootstrap 4 demo page.
-Aurelia-Slickgrid has 2 Bootstrap themes, you can see a demo of each one below.
+The best way to get started is to clone the [Aurelia-Slickgrid-demos](https://github.com/ghiscoding/aurelia-slickgrid-demos), it has multiple examples and it is also updated frequently since it is used for the GitHub Bootstrap 5 demo page. `Aurelia-Slickgrid` has 2 `Bootstrap` themes, you can see a demo of each one below.

 **All Live Demo Examples have links to the actual code**